nvquynh29/deploy-scalable-website/content/1-introduction/_index.md

 pre : " <b> 1. </b> "
 ---

-In this lab, we will use the following AWS services
+In this lab, we will use the following AWS services and features

 #### Virtual Private Cloud (VPC)
 **Amazon Virtual Private Cloud (Amazon VPC)** is a **Virtual Private Cloud**—a customized virtual network hosted within the AWS Cloud and isolated from the external world.
 This concept resembles the design and implementation of a distinct standalone network environment in an on-premise data center, a practice still widely employed across many countries.